felixcoperus/devfruits-links/README.md

 - You can also load the functions seperately, but you'll have to do that then every time you start powershell

 # Commands
+The powershell interface adds a call to publish.py to every action that edits the link list.
+Publish.py creates a new index.html based on the info in links.json.

 ## Add-Link
 - add.py
 - Adds a link to a category.
 If the category does not exist, it will be created.